 At the forefront of providing a world-class education for over 40 years

-Southbank is an international school that offers a broad and challenging curriculum, featuring a global outlook and strong emphasis on inquiry.
+Southbank is a private international school that offers a broad and challenging curriculum, featuring a global outlook and strong emphasis on inquiry.

 At the heart of the school are the programmes of the International Baccalaureate.
 This is a challenging curriculum, carefully developed to encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right.